benspector-mls/pong/README.md

 </body>
 ```

 Each project in this class will be build on some kind of `board` with various `gameItems` that are on the board.
-For this project, there are only 3 required game items:
+For this project, there are a number of required game items:
 - the left paddle
 - the ball
 - the right paddle
+- the score for player1
+- the score for player2

 Each one of these game items needs to be represented in HTML and, for the most part, `<div>`s can be used.
 To create a `<div>` with a particular `id` attribute, place the `id=""` attribute inside the opening tag: